Dutch Vs Afrikaans: What are the Differences?

 An Afrikaans person can easily understand and read Dutch and Dutch speakers can also interpret Afrikaans without much effort.
 There is no difference between the object and subject forms of personal pronouns in the plural form.
 Both of these languages are post-pluricentric languages.

-Geographically, Dutch is a European language while Afrikaans is an African language.
+Geographically, Dutch is a European language, while Afrikaans is an African language.
 Afrikaans is a standard individual language unlike other dialects of Dutch.
-It surely does has the same ancestor as that of Dutch but it is a Separate language, native to a different continent.
+It surely does have the same ancestor as that of Dutch, but it is a Separate language, native to a different continent.

 Cape Dutch Evolution and Language Policies